Durango: Economy

 In the Sierra and Quebrada regions, most agriculture is subsistence for auto-consumption.
 Important crops include corn, beans, potatoes and oats.
 The Sierra is an important dairy producer, with its cheese notable in the state.
 In Las Quebradas, rivers are an important source of fish, especially trout and catfish.

 Today, forestry has great importance economically and politically.
 About 41% of the territory is covered in forest with under five percent covered in rainforest.
 The state ranks second in Mexico in expanses of temperate forest land areas with 4.9 million ha.
 It is the country's main timber producer and the largest timber stock, estimated at 410,833,340 m^{3}.
 Its output accounts to between 20 and 30% of Mexico's total, producing mostly pine (73.3%) and oak.
 Although 18 municipalities have forestry operations, six account for just under 80% of the production.
 Most of the economy of the Sierra region revolves around forestry, including the sawmills and other wood processing facilities located there.
 Wood products from there are sold both in Durango and other parts of Mexico.
 They include plywood, furniture, shipping crates for agricultural products as well as pulp for paper.
 Most of this wood is pine but cedar is also cut in some areas of the Quebradas.
 Most forest land in the state is held by collectives called ejidos, but these have trouble competing with cheaper imported timber.

 Minerals were the initial draw to the area for the Spanish, the heyday for this activity was the 18th century as most of the state's historical landmarks can attest.
 However, mining continues to be an important economic activity.
 Durango is one of Mexico's leading producers of gold.
 There are deposits of gold and silver in the Sierra region, San Dimas, Otáez and Topia.
 The Valleys region has deposits of gold, silver, iron and mercury.

 Most of the state's commerce is related to agriculture and mining.

-Gomez Palacio is home to most of the state's industry.
+Gómez Palacio is home to most of the state's industry.
 There are factories which make cars, textiles, clothes, soap, oils, cookies, pasta and more.
 Food process, especially of chicken and dairy is important here as well.